 Accordingly, Plaintiff respectfully asks this Court for permission to bring this action using an assumed name for the purpose of protecting her identity from public disclosure.
 Plaintiff also moves the Court to order Defendants to maintain the confidentiality of her identity by using only pseudonyms in all filings, including exhibits in which her name appears, until otherwise directed by the Court or according to a Court-approved protective order.
-Plaintiff has provided her legal name to Defendants and has no objection to providing her legal name to the Court.
+Plaintiff has no objection, however, to providing her legal name to Defendants and the Court.
 Finally, in moving to proceed under pseudonym, Plaintiff does not intend to prevent the public from observing the proceedings or rulings of this Court under adequate protections, but only to prevent public disclosure of her identity.